Written in Polish by Jerzy Ficowski. Translated by Jennifer Grotz and Piotr Sommer.

 Jerzy Ficowski (1924-2006) was a prolific poet, songwriter, and scholar.
 Recent translations of his poems have appeared in American Poetry Review, Poetry, The Nation, New York Review of Books, and elsewhere.

-“The Initial” originally appeared in The Arkansas International 5.
+“The Initial” originally appeared in The Arkansas International, No. 5.